Skip to main content

 What Video Preserves That Writing Can't

 Video captures your voice at 32, at 45, at 70.
 It shows how you look, how you move, how you speak.
 When you describe a frustrating day in writing, readers infer your emotion.
-In video, they see it—your exhaustion, your frustration, your humor about the absurdity.
+In video, they see it: your exhaustion, your frustration, your humor about the absurdity.

 Video also captures your environment.
 You record in your first apartment, your childhood bedroom, your backyard.
 Decades later, you see not just your younger self but the world you lived in.
 The furniture, the technology, the clothing all date the video in ways writing doesn't.
+The same is true of the objects in the frame, which often carry more story than anyone realizes at the time.

 What Writing Does Better Than Video

 Writing takes up virtually no storage space.
 You can keep decades of journals in a shoebox.
 Video requires hard drives, cloud storage, and backup systems.
-Writing also offers more privacy—no one accidentally finds your journal playing on the TV.
+Writing also offers more privacy.
+No one accidentally finds your journal playing on the TV.
 And writing often goes deeper precisely because it's slower, more deliberate, more private.

 Most importantly, writing is easier to review.
 You can skim a written journal in minutes.
 Video requires watching in real time.
 One hour of recording requires one hour of viewing.
 This affects whether you'll actually revisit your diaries.